alm494/sql_proxy/README.md

 * Result Limitation : Allows configuration to limit the number of rows returned by SELECT statements;
 * Prepared Statements : supported;
 * Flexible Binding : Can bind to localhost or any specified IP address for enhanced security.
 By default, it is intended to bind to localhost and run alongside legacy software;
-* Security Responsibility : Does not perform SQL query validation for security purposes.
-It is the responsibility of DBA to configure appropriate database privileges (keep in mind this is ADODB replacement);
+* Security Responsibility : Does not perform SQL query validation and any other security checks.
+It is the responsibility of DBA to configure appropriate database privileges (keep in mind this is ADODB replacement and all security related works must be done before);
 * Monitoring and Metrics : Provides Prometheus metrics for performance monitoring and observability;

 ## API description